dvci/cc-pki/docs/business-rules/cql_primer.md

 console.log(results);
 ```

-This code can be run to execute the business rules against the record using the following command:
+This code can be run to execute the business rules against the resource using the following command:

 ```bash
 node main.js DDCCPassELM.json example-00-a-DDCC.json